Privacy-Preserving Clustering of Unstructured Big Data for Cloud-Based Enterprise Search Solutions: Background and Related work

 Once the number of clusters is determined, a dataset is ready to be clustered by utilizing various clustering algorithms~\cite{kmeans,LiuCroft,comjnl/32.3.193, coates2012learning,pelleg2000x}.
-The tokens must be distributed into the cluster with respect to the most similar center.
-Popular clustering algorithms, such as \textit{k}-means, traditionally build clusters based on the convergence of the center shifting.
-For a dataset with $n$ tokens, $k$ clusters, $I$ iterations, and $m$ features, the time complexity of \textit{k}-means is $O(n \times k\times I\times m)$, which is not tractable for big data \cite{vrahatis2002new, kcomplexity}.
-To avoid the high time complexity, in our approach, we propose two subtasks: first, we find potential centers from the index structure; and second, we build a cluster-wise token distribution function to assign each token to a proper cluster.
-The overall time complexity for the two subtasks is $O(n^2)$.
+The tokens are distributed into the cluster with respect to the most similar cluster center.
+Popular clustering algorithms, such as \textit{K}-means, \textit{X}-means build clusters based on the convergence of center shifting.
+For a dataset with $n$ datapoints, $K$ clusters, $i$ iterations, and $f$ features, provided that $k \times i \times f \leq n $, the time complexity of \textit{K}-means is $\mathcal{O}(n \times k\times i\times f) \approx \mathcal{O}(n^2)$~\cite{kcomplexity,kcom}.
+In addition, Elbow method~\cite{elbow}, Silhouette coefficient~\cite{rousseeuw1987silhouettes}, and Bayesian Information Criterion (BIC) scores~\cite{wang2020mixture} are commonly utilized to identify the suitable cluster set.
+These procedures iteratively build different sets of clusters and nominate a final set based on the minimum loss with respect to the clusters' centers.
+Adopting any of these procedures increase the time complexity by $K$ times.
+Hence, the total complexity stands to $\mathcal{O}(Kn^2)$ that is not tractable for big data~\cite{jung2019efficiency, kcomplexity}.
+To avoid this, we propose two sub-tasks: first, from the index structure, we find the potential centers with $\mathcal{O}(n \times c)$ time complexity, where $c$ denotes the maximum number of centers and we have $c <<n$; Second, we build a cluster-wise token distribution function to assign each token to a proper cluster.
+Let $q$ denote the number of appropriate centers (and we have $q \leq c$).
+Then, the overall time complexity for the two sub-tasks is $\mathcal{O}(2n\times c)$.

 The idea of topic-based clustering has been studied and applied extensively on plain-text datasets.
 Correspondingly, Xu and Croft \cite{XuCroft} proposed to build clusters on a homogeneous index (\ie all of the terms share a nearly similar topic) that improved the effectiveness of a search system compared to standard distributed information retrieval systems.
-The authors used \textit{k}-means clustering algorithm, and to assign components among the clusters, they used KL-divergence \cite{kullback1951information}.
+The authors used \textit{K}-means clustering algorithm, and to assign components among the clusters, they used KL-divergence \cite{kullback1951information}.
 Then, utilizing the maximum likelihood estimation theory, their proposed method determines the highest relevant cluster based on the incoming search query.
 However, the overall process is computationally intensive that impacts the real-time search over big data.